-The planning and design for the Innovation Center @ Brentwood (formerly known as Priority Area 1 "PA-1" Specific Plan area) Infrastructure Improvements project is currently underway.
+The planning and design for the Innovation Center @ Brentwood (formerly known as Priority Area 1 "PA-1" Specific Plan area) Infrastructure project is currently underway.
 This project is funded partially by Roadway DIFs.
-Also under construction is the Wastewater Treatment Plant (WWTP) - Phase II Expansion project.
+The planning and design for the Sand Creek Road Extension is also currently underway.
+This project will be partially funded by Roadway DIFs.
+The Wastewater Treatment Plant (WWTP) Expansion - Phase II project is currently under construction.
 This project will be funded through a State Revolving Fund (SRF) loan, which will be repaid in part by Wastewater DIFs.
-Additional budget information regarding CIP projects funded by DIFs is shown in the table on page 22.
+Additional budget information regarding CIP projects funded by DIFs is shown in the table on page 26.